by George Steckel

 While we don’t suggest putting any of your Made In knives in the dishwasher, we can’t stress enough that the wooden handle of your knives would be ruined if it went in the dishwasher.
 The rush of water and soap in your dishwasher would warp or splinter the handle.
 Plus, it can compromise the sharpness of your blade.

 Applying Oil to the Wooden Handle

 It is beneficial to apply a small amount of oil to the wooden handle of your knife.
 Oiling the wooden handle saturates the pores, which prevents water from being absorbed.
-There are a variety of wood oils you can buy at knife stores, but if you have canola, mineral, or coconut oil, those will work great.
+There are a variety of wood oils you can buy at knife stores, but if you have mineral, walnut, or tung oil, those will work great.
 Simply add a few drops of your preferred oil to the handle and rub it in with a paper towel.
 Allow the oil to be absorbed into the wooden handle for an hour or two.
 You should oil the handle of your wooden knife at least a few times a year, as it will maintain the longevity and performance of your knife.

 Avoid Direct Sunlight

 If you're blessed with a kitchen that has access to plentiful of natural light, it's a given that your kitchen tools will be in direct sunlight during the day.
 While this is great, the sunlight can dry out the wooden handle of your knife, which can lead to cracking.
 Make sure to store your knife in a drawer, or if you want to leave it out on the counter for your friends and family to see (we don't blame you.
 It's gorgeous), then make sure it is out of direct sunlight.